LewisCho7/PokemonClassifier/README.md

 Classify pokemon using CNN

 Used transfer learning by selecting backbone model ResNet18 and ResNet34.

 Dataset: https://www.kaggle.com/datasets/lantian773030/pokemonclassification/data
+Download and extract the folder to the file

 Checked the impact of pretrained weights and fine-tuning range on model performance.

 5 epochs trained and evaluated

 ### 5 experiments